Undergraduate Philosophy Programs

 The Philosophy Department offers a wide range of undergraduate programs.
 To discuss your particular program, please consult an advisor (see right).
 In order to declare any program in Philosophy, the only requirement is that you have an SFU Cumulative GPA of at least 2.0.

-Here are links to this semester's official calendar requirements and description for each program (and you can quickly follow your progress towards your degree with the unofficial one page checklists at the bottom of this page):
+Here are links to this semester's official calendar requirements and description for each program, with unofficial checklists to help you follow your progress below (click to expand each heading):

 Major in Philosophy

 The Philosophy Major provides students with a solid education in philosophy and with analytical skills useful for works accross all disciplines.
 At the lower division, students receive an introduction to the major areas of study in philosophy.
 At the upper division, students build on their philosophical foundation with in-depth study of philosophical topics.
 Areas of focus may include: History of Philosophy, Philosophy of Mind, Philosophy of Science, Philosophy of Language, Epistemology, Metaphysics, Ethics, Social and Political Philosophy, and Logic.

 The department also offers a Major Concentration in Law and Philosophy.
 The Concentration in Philosophy and Law is a specialized path for those who intend to pursue an education and career in Law.
 By focusing on topics in Philosophy of Law, Political Philosophy, Ethics, and Moral Theory, the Concentration in Law is directly applicable to legal theory and policy courses, giving students a strong background and a head start in Law school.
 Successful completion of a Major in Philosophy with a Concentration in Law will result in a special creditation on your transcript.